torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

     # echo 500 > watermarks/mid
     # echo 300 > watermarks/low

-Please note that it's highly recommended to use user space tools like `damo
+Please analte that it's highly recommended to use user space tools like `damo
 <https://github.com/awslabs/damo>`_ rather than manually reading and writing
 the files as above.
 Above is only for an example.